 When you place the Player bet in baccarat, you're hoping that the cards dealt to the Player position are more valuable than the ones dealt to the Banker.
 A winning player bet pays 1:1, i.e. you double your money.Punto

 Punto Banco is the most common baccarat version available today.
 It was invented in Argentina in the 1950s and hopped over to the US via Cuba.
 Punto Banco literally means 'player banker'.Push

 When both the Player and the Banker have the same value hand, it results in a tie or 'push'.
 If you bet on either Player or Banker, you get your bet back.
 If you bet on the Tie, this pays 8:1, i.e. you get your money back 9-fold.

 Random number generator (RNG) is a piece of software used to power fully digital baccarat versions found at most online casinos.
 The RNG ensures the results of the game are unpredictable and random.
-In the US, the RNG of each game supplier must be tested and approved by the gambling authorities of each state where the company offers its games.
+Casinos need to have their RNG externally audited to obtain a gaming license.

 A plastic container holding up to 8 decks of cards.
 The decks are shuffled together before they're placed in the shoe.
 When the cards are in the shoe, everyone can see that they cannot be tampered with.

 A set of rules dictating when the Player or the Banker gets a third card.Tie bet